 - Wear comfortable, already broken-in, shoes.
 You will be walking on uneven cobblestones, A LOT!
 If you wear comfortable shoes, you will be just fine.

-- You cannot carry large backpacks or bags into the Park for security reasons and because there is a danger that large items could brush or rub up against walls and structures, causing damage to surfaces.
+- You cannot carry large backpacks or bags into the Park for security reasons.
+Large items could brush or rub against walls and structures, causing damage to surfaces.

 - Take water into the Park.
 You can refill your container inside the Park at no cost.
 It is a big Park and requires a lot of walking.

-- Take food inside the park if you plan to stay all day or grab food at the bustling and often crowded cafeteria inside the Park.
-Restrooms are located in this building also.
+- If you plan to stay all day, you can take food inside the park or grab food at the bustling and often crowded cafeteria.
+Restrooms are also located in this building.

 - Take a hat and sunscreen on sunny days.
 There is very little shade, and many buildings in the Park do not have roofs.

 We spent two full days at the Park.
-We purchased tickets only for our first trip, were given a map of the extensive grounds, and struck out by ourselves to see what we could see.
-The second time we visited the Park we took a guided tour and enjoyed the day much better.
+We purchased tickets only for our first trip, were given a map of the extensive grounds, and struck out on our own to see what we could see.
+The second time we visited the Park, we took a guided tour and enjoyed the day much better.

-We learned a lot about what we looked at on our first visit and discovered things we would never have seen or even known to look for without the expertise of a guide.
+We learned a lot about what we saw on our first visit and discovered things we would never have seen or known to look for without the expertise of a guide.

 This is a Thermopolium, a fast-food counter!
-The holes in the counter contained large jars in which drinks (wine) and ready-to-eat foods such as bread, cheese, or fish were stored that the people of Pompeii could grab and eat on the run.
+The holes in the counter contained large jars containing drinks (wine) and ready-to-eat foods such as bread, cheese, or fish that the people of Pompeii could grab and eat on the run.

 Prostitution and brothels were quite legal and very popular in Pompeii.
 As a matter of fact, there were so many brothels that street corner walls with these carvings indicated that a brothel would be found on that street!

-This restaurant, a short walk from our B&B and very near Villa Dei Misteri, was a remarkable find.
+This restaurant was a remarkable find, a short walk from our B&B and very near Villa Dei Misteri.
 Those lemons and oranges are growing on those trees!
 A fresh-squeezed glass of orange juice — oh my!

 Herculaneum

 Like nearby Pompeii, Herculaneum was one of the towns preserved primarily intact after the Mount Vesuvius eruption.
-Herculaneum differs from Pompeii because the volcanic eruption covered it differently than Pompeii, leaving roofs, beds, and doors, all made of wood, better preserved.
+However, Herculaneum differs from Pompeii because the volcanic eruption covered it differently, leaving better-preserved wooden roofs, beds, and doors.

-Also, Herculaneum, although smaller than Pompeii, was a resort area for wealthy Romans, and a more luxurious structure remains here.
-The focus at Herculaneum today is on preservation more than excavating more regions.
+Also, although smaller than Pompeii, Herculaneum was a resort area for wealthy Romans, and a more luxurious structure remains here.
+Today, the focus at Herculaneum is on preservation rather than excavating more regions.

 Most of the 5,000 residents of Herculaneum were able to evacuate the town, although several skeletons in small boat huts at the shoreline were discovered in the early 1980s.
-Until that time, it was believed that all had evacuated the town.
-This was indeed a sobering sight to see.
+Until then, it was believed that all had evacuated the town.
+This was indeed a sobering sight.

 “Through art we invite everyone to stay at home to fight the coronavirus emergency and stop the infection.
 Cartoons and satire must not necessarily be used to ridicule the problem, but also to send positive message though a pop language that all can understand.”